Cutpoints and resistance of random walk paths: Open questions

 \section{Open questions}

 Some open questions present themselves: under what conditions does the path of a random walk have a.s. infinitely many cutpoints?
 This question was largely resolved in \cite{CFR} for the special case of nearest neighbors walks on the integers.
-For general (bounded degree) graphs, we find the following 2 questions interesting: \begin{itemize}
+For general (bounded degree) graphs, we find the following 2 questions interesting: \begin{itemize} \item Does a strictly positive $\liminf$ speed of a simple random walk imply having a.s. infinitely many cut points of its path? \item Does the path of a simple random walk on any transient vertex transitive graph have a.s. infinitely many cut points? \end{itemize}